pmcteixeira/book-notes/videos/dependency_injection_with_dagger_2_jake_wharton.markdown

 The `NetworkModule` has a implicit default constructor.
 So we can just let Dagger create that module ourselves and we only have to pass in modules that require external state.

-The TwitterApplication because it has `@Inject` constructor it is implicitly available to be injected downstream.
-And that also means it's available to be exposed by a component.
-So this is the pattern that you'll more often see in Java Desktop, where there is a single entry point to the application.
+The TwitterApplication has `@Inject` constructor and it is implicitly available to be injected downstream.
+That also means it's available to be exposed by a component.

 _When we only have field injection and/or method injection, we can actually just put a method on the component which accepts an instance of that type and it will perform field or method injection on it._ We construct the component as we did before but now we create our application ourselves, passes to Dagger, Dagger is going to set the fields on that object and then ultimately we can run our application.